Education

 What's happening?

-The 2020 Fall Economic Statement also committed $80 million in funding for 2021 to 2022 for the First Nations and Inuit Youth Employment Strategy, from which $33.4 million was dedicated to the pilot Income Assistance-First Nations Youth Employment Strategy.
-This pilot aims to strengthen the working relationship between the First Nations and Inuit Youth Employment Strategy and Income Assistance programs to provide support to 2,000 First Nations youth between the ages of 18 and 30 to support self-sufficiency and transition to the workforce or return to school as a means to restore pre-COVID employment levels.
+This pilot aims to strengthen the working relationship between the First Nations and Inuit Youth Employment Strategy and the Income Assistance programs to provide support up to 2,000 First Nations youth between the ages of 18 and 30 years to achieve self-sufficiency and transition to the workforce or return to school, reducing long term dependency on Income Assistance.

 In addition, Employment and Social Development Canada's Indigenous labour market programming plays a key role to support the growth of Indigenous communities and foster lifelong learning, skills development and training.
 Federal support for Indigenous labour market programming has a long history, starting with the Pathways to Success program in 1991 to 1996 to the current Indigenous Skills and Employment Training (ISET) program, launched in 2019.